-Students have two weeks to contact the Chapel Office located in the Centennial Chapel foyer regarding a discrepancy in the attendance records.
+in the Centennial Chapel fover regarding a discrepancy in the attendance records.
 When questions arise, an email to chapel@olivet.edu can be forwarded for feedback.
 When leaving information, always include a first and last name, along with a student ID number.

 Excused absences may be given by the Chapel Office for absences from chapel due to emergency medical care, hospitalization, the death of a first-degree relative or primary guardian, or other emergencies.
-To request an excused absence for personal and family emergencies, students should submit the request form found on the Chapel portal page within two weeks and with appropriate supporting documentation.
+To request an excused absence for personal and family emergencies, students should submit the request form found on the Chapel portal page within a reasonable time frame and with appropriate supporting documentation.
 If an absence request has been approved, the student will be notified, and students will not be penalized for these approved absences.